 (3) Regulations may be made providing for the allocation of moneys referred to in subsection (1).

-211. Accountability
+211. Minister may require kindergarten to account for allocated moneys

 (1) The chief executive officer may require a governing body to furnish to the chief executive officer a report as to the application of moneys provided under this Part.

 (2) If —